Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 These were the problems I met:
 - `ansible-playbook` failed: the connection to the server 8443 was refused: I thought there was some process occupying port 8443.
 In the end, it was the DNS not configured correctly.
 - `ansible-playbook` failed: Wait for control plane pods to appear: DNS not configured correctly.
 In my case, I used `01` as the domain name for master.
 I wasn't aware a valid domain for HTTP or HTTPS shouldn't be merely composed with numbers.
-- `anisble-playbook` failed somewhere else with pod logs complaining API service not available:
+- `anisble-playbook` failed somewhere else with pod logs complaining API service not available: either DNS not configured correctly or port being occupied by another service.

 {{% admonition title="Under Construction" color="yellow" %}}
-May 23, 2019
+May 25, 2019
 {{% /admonition %}}